Early Cinematic Origins and

 IMP (the Independent Moving Pictures) Company - Precursor to Universal Films/Pictures:

 By 1909, Carl Laemmle had become a feisty renegade and maverick movie mogul and film distributor.
 Involved in both movie distribution and film production, he founded his own company in New York in 1909 -- the Yankee Film Company, with Abe and Julius Stern.
-It was soon renamed the Independent Moving Pictures (IMP) Company.
-IMP's first film was the one-reel Hiawatha (1909) - arguably the first 'independent' film.
-Soon, he journeyed West where he began to expand his film production by 1910.
+The studio was located at 11th Avenue and 53rd Street.
+Laemmle also started producing movies in Fort Lee, New Jersey in 1909.
+His first company was called the Independent Motion Pictures (IMP) Company, aka IMP Studios.

-[Note: Later on, IMP's first feature-length film release - the first American feature-length sex film - was the six-reel melodrama Traffic in Souls (1913) (aka While New York Sleeps).
+IMP's first feature-length film release - the first American feature-length sex film - was the six-reel melodrama Traffic in Souls (1913) (aka While New York Sleeps) - it was also shot in Fort Lee, New Jersey.
 It was a "photo-drama" expose of white slavery at the turn of the century in NYC, although the film exploitatively promised steamy sex in its advertisements.
 This was one of the first films to understand that 'sex sells,' although its producers worried that a 'feature-length' film on any subject wouldn't be successful.
-It was the most expensive feature film of its time at $57,000, although its record earnings were $450,000.]
+It was the most expensive feature film of its time at $57,000, although its record earnings were $450,000.

 In early 1915, Laemmle officially set up and opened up Universal City as its own unincorporated town, located in the San Fernando Valley north of Hollywood.
 He built Universal Pictures studio there -- the world's first self-contained location dedicated to film-making.
 At first, the studio allowed visitors (who were charged admission) the chance to watch films being made there - the forerunner of Universal Studios tours today.